CluelessBiker/project4-print-statements/README.md

 ## UX

 ### Site Purpose:
 The intent of the site is to bring Artists & Consumers together. [“print(STATEMENTS)”](https://print-statements.herokuapp.com/) Is an online printing service where known & aspiring artists can submit their work.
-In doing so, they will also select the medium in which they would like their work to be printed, along with the number of limited edition copies they would like to order.
+In doing so, they will also select the medium in which they would like their work to be printed, along with the price, and number of limited edition copies they would like to sell.
 Upon doing so, the artwork will then be displayed on the site, available to the general public for purchase.
 Each unique piece of artwork will be signed & numbered, and issued with a statement of authenticity, so that enthusiastic collectors can own a piece of their favourite artist.

 ### Site Goal:
-To build a platform that allows artists to easily share their work and passions with their fans, and art loves who have yet to discover their talents.
+To build a platform that allows artists to easily share their work and passions with their fans, and art lovers who have yet to discover their talents.
 As well as to bring an engaging experience to artists and consumers alike.
 By having a display of artwork from a range of individuals, art-lovers will be able to easily peruse through pieces that engage them in a way that only art can.

 ### Audience:
 For everyone with a thirst for beauty in their lives.
-For the experiences art collectors who know what they are looking for, as well as those just discovering the art world with fresh new eyes.
+For the experienced art collectors who know what they are looking for, as well as those just discovering the art world with fresh new eyes.
 The ideal user age is between 20-50 years of age.

 ### Communication:
 With a clean, easy to follow layout, the user - both artist and consumer alike - are guided through the features of the website with an ease of navigation.